GGSolomon/GithubSearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+## Developer

+This project was developed and last updated on 10/03/2020 by GGSolomon

+## Project description

+It is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.